Kong/kubernetes-ingress-controller/docs/concepts/security.md

 takes of the Controller authenticating and authorizing against Kuberentes API-server.

-## Kong Admin API protection
+## Kong Admin API Protection

 Kong's Admin API is used to control configuration of Kong and proxying behavior.
 If an attacker gets access to Kong's Admin API, Kong will be compromised and all bets are off at that point.
-Hence, it is important that the deployment ensures that the likelyhood of this happening is minimized.
+Hence, it is important that the deployment ensures that the likelihood of this happening is minimized.

-In the example deployements, the Controller and Kong's Admin API communicate over the loopback(lo) interface of the pod.
+In the example deployements, the Controller and Kong's Admin API communicate over the loopback (`lo`) interface of the pod.
 There is no authorization or authentication being done over the loopback listner.
 Although not ideal, this setup is simple to get started and can be further hardened.